How Does Submerged Arc Welding (SAW) Works?

 Advantages and Disadvantages of Submerged Arc Welding

-Submerged arc welding (SAW) offers numerous advantages such as strong, sound welds, minimal welding fume, and arc light, suitable for both indoor and outdoor work, less distortion, deep weld penetration, minimal edge preparation, high deposition rates, and the ability to weld thick materials.
+Submerged arc welding (SAW) offers numerous advantages, such as strong, sound welds; minimal welding fume and arc light; suitability for both indoor and outdoor work; less distortion; deep weld penetration; minimal edge preparation; high deposition rates; and the ability to weld thick materials.

 However, it has some disadvantages, such as its limited use in flat or horizontal welding positions, limited use for ferrous metals like steel and stainless steel, and its limitations in long straight seams or rotated pipes and vessels.

-Additionally, it requires backing strips for proper penetration and is limited to high-thickness materials.
+Additionally, it only works with high-thickness materials and requires backing strips for proper penetration.
 Despite these disadvantages, SAW offers advantages such as automation, less smoke, edge training, and no chance for oxide sparks due to its submerged nature.

 However, it also has disadvantages such as incomplete processes for certain metals, tedious flux usage, potential health issues due to flux, and the need for slag removal after welding.